 Many customers are frustrated with their broadband service.
 Despite this, Brits are more likely to get a new mortgage than move broadband supplier.
-Thankfully for many it has just got much easier to switch broadband supplier and get a better deal.
+Thankfully for many it has just got much easier to switch broadband supplier and get a better deal as well as faster internet speeds.

 You may not be aware but across the telecoms market, 30% of customers have never moved broadband provider, 43% have never left their pay TV provider, 31% have stayed loyal to their mobile network and 32% have been with the same home phone provider since the beginning.